dieguits/ReactMovies/README.md

 ###### This is a small project done in a ReactJs learning course that I am doing.

-Note: If you want to run the project go to the root folder and open a terminal an type yarn dev
+Note: If you want to run the project go to the root folder, open a terminal and type "yarn dev" to see how the project looks like

 - The images below is how the project looks like: